 By Dr. David B. Hawkins, Crosswalk.com

-How is your dancing going?
-Are you dancing close or have you stepped on each other’s toes a bit too often?
-If you would like further help, we are here for you.
+Are you struggling in your marriage?
+If so, are you gaining support from anyone?
+Consider participation in a men’s group.
+If you would like further help to restore brokenness in your marriage, we are here to help.
 Please send responses to me at [email protected] and read more about The Marriage Recovery Center on our website and learn about our Personal and Marriage Intensives as well as our newly formed Subscription Group, Thrive, for women struggling from emotional abuse.